theonlyladybug/saev/logbook.md

 * 768 is images that are split (multiple shots in one image)
 * 889 is linoleum tile (flooring)
 * 927 is Russia (OCR, symbols, concepts like U-boat, locomotive)
+* 949 is "royal"

 What patterns am I seeing now?

 * CLIP groups text, symbols, drawings and images together in the semantic space.
 This is really useful for things like LMMs.
 * DINOv2 identifies traits more often than CLIP when looking at iNat21.
 Like, 5x as often

+I'm writing a submission to CVPR.
+The premise is that we apply sparse autoencoders to vision models to interpret their internal representations.

+My current outline is

+1. Introduction: we want to interpret foundation vision models and see examples of the concepts being represented.
+SAEs are the best way to do this.
+We apply SAEs to DINOv2 and CLIP vision models and find some neat stuff.
+2. Related work.
+3. How we train the SAEs (technical details, easy to write)
+4. Findings
+    1. CLIP learns abstract semantic relationships, DINOv2 doesn't.
+    2. DINOv2 identifies morphological traits in animals much more often than CLIP.
+    3. Training an SAE on one datset transfers to a new dataset.
+5. Conclusion & Future Work

+# 11/14/2024

+Anthropic discusses ways to search for particular features [here](https://transformer-circuits.pub/2024/scaling-monosemanticity/index.html#searching).
+In general, it seems using combinations of positive/negative examples and filtering by "fire/no fire" is good, rather than the LDA-based classifier I have now.